 Now came the fun part.
 For a couple of weeks, we kept track of any good deeds the boys did.
 They could be as simple as letting someone go first when washing their hands or as difficult as giving up the last cookie (when you're three years old, that's tough).
 Then we wrote one good deed on each fold-out person.

-We folded it all back up and tucked it into an envelope, along with this poem (composed by my husband):
+We folded it all back up and tucked it into an envelope, along with this mail a hug poem (composed by my husband):

 I hope you don't mind this; I did acts of kindness